SleepyLGod/XETH/README.md

 # XETH
-An ethereum data intelligent analysis and management open source platform.
+⭐An open source platform about ethereum data intelligent analysis and management.